-5.1.1 Carrier et al 2003 Initial Value Problem
+6.1 Carrier et al. 2003 Initial Value Problem

-In this problem an initial offshore water surface profile is specified (Figure 1) on an uniform 1:10 slope.
+In this problem an initial offshore water surface profile is specified (Figure 4-1) on a uniform 1:10 slope.
 The initial water velocity throughout the problem domain is zero.
 The initial-value-problem (IVP) technique introduced by Carrier, Wu and Yeh (2003) is used to produce the benchmark data.
 The benchmark task is to produce snapshots of the free surface and velocity profiles at t = 160s, 175s, and 220s.
-These comparisons are shown in Figures 2 and 3.
+These comparisons are shown in Figure 4-2 and Figure .
 In addition, the trajectory of the shoreline is plotted in Figure 4.
 It is noted that the results from the TUFLOW FV model are in close agreement with the benchmark solution in all cases.

-Figure 1 Initial water surface elevation plot at t = 0s
+Figure 6-1 Initial water surface elevation plot at t = 0s

-5.1.2 Monai Valley, Okushiri Island
+6.2 Monai Valley, Okushiri Island

 The 1993 Okushiri tsunami caused a runup of 32 m near the village of Monai in Okushiri Island.
 This tsunami runup mark was discovered at the tip of a very narrow gulley within a small cove.
 This benchmark problem is a 1/400 scale laboratory experiment of the Monai runup, using a large-scale tank (205 m long, 6 m deep, 3.4 m wide) at Central Research Institute for Electric Power Industry (CRIEPI) in Abiko, Japan.
 The benchmark task is to reproduce the results of the laboratory experiment.
-Figure 5 shows the bathymetry and coastal topography used in the laboratory experiment, as well as the timeseries of water level prescribed at the offshore boundary.
+Figure 6-3 shows the bathymetry and coastal topography used in the laboratory experiment, as well as the timeseries of water level prescribed at the offshore boundary.
 The other three boundaries are reflective sidewalls.
-The numerical model is required to reproduce the temporal and spatial variations of the shoreline location, as well as the temporal variations of the water-surface variations at three specified nearshore locations (marked ch5, ch7 and ch9 in Figure 5).
-Figures 6 and 7 illustrate the good performance of the model compared to the laboratory experimental results.
+The numerical model is required to reproduce the temporal and spatial variations of the shoreline location, as well as the temporal variations of the specified nearshore locations.
+Figures 6-4 and 6-5 illustrate the good performance of the model compared to the laboratory experimental results.